Make Homemade Lip Balm with Just Two Ingredients

 The number of scoops of petroleum jelly and Kool-Aid will depend on how much lip balm you want to make.

-A good rule of thumb would be a 1/2 Kool-Aid packet for every 2 heaping spoonfuls of petroleum jelly.
 That will make a very good amount of homemade lip balm.
 I made a double batch, to give you an idea of how many it makes.

 How to make flavored lip balm with just two ingredients.